dasha-samples/dasha-in-car-assistant/README.md

 For the purposes of this demo, we’ve listed four car functions that are listed in the “index.js” file.

 The default car settings, in this case, are that the light (and the AC) are turned off.
-The “true” part indicates a command can be performed and the “false” part shows the contrary, hence __'light: { “turn on”: true, “turn off”: false }'__.
+The “true” part indicates a command can be performed and the “false” part shows the contrary, hence __`light: { “turn on”: true, “turn off”: false }`__.
 The same logic applies to the trunk and the windows, which are close by default.

-Now that the conversational AI app has received a command, it remembers it and sets the current action to that command (__'set $currentAction = command;'__).
+Now that the conversational AI app has received a command, it remembers it and sets the current action to that command (__`set $currentAction = command;`__).

 Lines 70-119 describe that our in-car voice assistant will check for specific conditions and ask the driver if they want an action to be performed based on that condition.
 Let’s consider an example when it’s winter and it’s snowing outside.
 The car has a snow mode and is equipped with an anti-lock braking system and traction control.
 When the car voice assistant gets a signal that the car owner is driving in a snowy environment, it will say the following: “It's snowing outside.
 Would you like to turn the snow mode on?".
 Here the target is "snow mode" and the action is “turn on”.
 We’ve programmed the voice AI assistant to check for such conditions every 8000ms (8 seconds; note that the timing can be changed).

 Now it’s up to the driver whether to let the in-car voice assistant turn on the snow mode.
 Should the driver say “yes”, the assistant recognizes it as a positive sentiment ("snow mode") and follows the command.
-It’s important not to forget that the driver might repeat after the voice assistant and say something like “turn the snow mode on” (__'#messageHasIntent($currentAction??"")'__) and have AI recognize the command.
-After turning the snow mode on, the driver will be alerted of the result (__'#sayText(result.details);"__).
-If the driver decides to have snow mode on, the assistant will note the sentiment was negative and say “as you wish” (__'#say("asYouWish");'__).
+It’s important not to forget that the driver might repeat after the voice assistant and say something like “turn the snow mode on” (__`#messageHasIntent($currentAction??"")`__) and have AI recognize the command.
+After turning the snow mode on, the driver will be alerted of the result (__`#sayText(result.details);`__).
+If the driver decides to have snow mode on, the assistant will note the sentiment was negative and say “as you wish” (__`#say("asYouWish");`__).

 ```dsl
 digression yesOrNo